Myanmar profile - Media

 Myanmar's media have seen a gradual easing of strict state controls imposed after the 1962 military coup.
 These saw the censorship of everything from poetry to films, as well as criticism of the government.

-Under reforms introduced since 2011 by a new government, Myanmar, also known as Burma, has unblocked international news websites, exiled Burmese news websites and YouTube.
+Under reforms introduced since 2011 by a new government, Myanmar has unblocked international news websites, emigre news websites and YouTube.
 In 2012, it lifted pre-publication censorship for the press and allowed privately-owned daily newspapers to publish.